Azure/alz-terraform-accelerator/docs/wiki/Frequently-Asked-Questions.md

 1. If you already ran the CD pipeline / action in phase 3 to deploy the ALZ, then you will need to run the pipeline / action again, but this time select the `destroy` option.
 This will delete the landing zone resources.
 If you don't do this, those resource will be left orphaned and you will have to clean them up manually.
 1. Wait for the destroy run to complete before moving to the next step, you will need to approve it if you configured approvals.
-1. Now run `New-ALZEnvironment` with the `-destroy` flag.
-E.g. `New-ALZEnvironment -i "terraform" -c "azuredevops" -o "./my-folder" -destroy`.
+1. Now run `Deploy-Accelerator` with the `-destroy` flag.
+E.g. `Deploy-Accelerator -i "terraform" -b "alz_azuredevops" -o "./my-folder" -destroy`.
 1. The module will run and ask if you want to use the existing variables, enter `use` to use them.
 1. You can confirm the destroy by typing `yes` when prompted.
 1. To fully clean up, you should now delete the folder that was created for the accelerator.
 E.g. `./my-folder`.
-1. You'll now be able to run the `New-ALZEnvironment` command again to start fresh.
+1. You'll now be able to run the `Deploy-Accelerator` command again to start fresh.

 ## Questions about changing variables

 ### I made a mistake in the variables I entered, do I need to re-enter them all?

 When you run the PowerShell module, it caches the responses you supply.
-If you make a mistake, you can re-run the `New-ALZEnvironment` command and it will ask you if you want to use the cached variables.
+If you make a mistake, you can re-run the `Deploy-Accelerator` command and it will ask you if you want to use the cached variables.
 If you hit enter here, then you will be able to skip through each variable in turn, check the set value and alter it if desired.

 ### I want to update a variable after the bootstrap has been completed, how do I do that?

 When you run the PowerShell module, it caches the responses you supply.
-If you want to update a variable, you can re-run the `New-ALZEnvironment` command and it will ask you if you want to use the cached variables.
+If you want to update a variable, you can re-run the `Deploy-Accelerator` command and it will ask you if you want to use the cached variables.
 If you hit enter here, then you will be able to skip through each variable in turn, check the set value and alter it if desired.

 > NOTE: In some cases changing a variable may result in a change to a starter module or CI / CD file.
 In this scenario you may see an error on Terraform Apply due to branch protection.
-You can disable branch protection and re-run the `New-ALZEnvironment` command to resolve this.
+You can disable branch protection and re-run the `Deploy-Accelerator` command to resolve this.

 ## Questions about Upgrading to a newer version of the accelerator